Naginreed/irl-cae_Android-Win/README.md

 > For this second SIM a different Provider is highly recommended.
 > The 2nd Sim will also consume about ~50% of the overall Data
 ---
-# 8 - Streaming directly to twitch
+# 8 - Stream directly to twitch

 If for whatever reason the Relay or Home PC is not working you can easily switch back to direct Streaming in the IRL Pro App.
 7.a - Got to **Settings** > **Connections** and Switch **Belabox off** and **Twitch on**